 What started as a way for a designer and a few developers to have some fun on the side has grown into a vehicle for continued learning, exploring new ideas, and working with interesting clients.
 We've been able to help non-profits reach more people, train up freelancers learning the industry, and explore other creative outlets like apparel design and videography.

 I started bartending in between stints in college.
 When I started working full time, I missed being behind the bar slinging drinks.
 Instead of going back to that, I started teaching my friends how to make their own drinks.
 And then their friends.
 Before I knew it, I was teaching the city how to drink.

-Even though we're in the middle of a pandemic, I'm (thankfully) still working full-time and devoting time to other projects as well as spending quality time with my family.
-I will be working on this over a rolling period of a few months.
+Even though we're in the middle of a pandemic, I'm (thankfully) still working full-time, devoting time to other projects, and spending quality time with my family.
+I will be working on this over time.
 If you're interested in seeing things as they progress, sign up below and I'll do my best to keep you updated.